 |Genre:||Fantasy, Romance, Adventure|

-This is how the story really offers only the familiar: The rebellious Belle (Emma Watson) lives a contemplative life with her father (Kevin Kline) in a small village.
-But when her father encounters a hidden castle on a journey and falls into the clutches of a beast living there (Dan Stevens), Belle is ready to give up her previous life and give up her freedom for her father's life.
-From now on, she is trapped in the enchanted castle.
-But then the unexpected happens: Belle makes friends with the beast and recognizes that a good heart beats behind the terrifying facade.
-She doesn't suspect, however, that the time is running out for the beast to become again the person it once was…
+So the story really only offers old familiar things: the rebellious Belle (Emma Watson) lives a quiet life with her father (Kevin Kline) in a small village.
+But when her father comes across a hidden castle on a trip and falls into the clutches of a beast (Dan Stevens) who lives there, Belle is ready to give up her previous life and give up her freedom for the life of her father.
+Henceforth, she is trapped in the enchanted castle.
+But then the unexpected happens: Belle befriends the beast and realizes that behind the scary facade beats a good heart.
+Little does she know, however, that time is running out for the Beast to become the human he once was.

-As good as the film may be made by hand, one wonders whether this "real filming" - a term that should have been used with caution in view of the countless CGI figures and effects - would really have been necessary, considering its too close proximity to cartoons.
-Since both films are almost identical with minor limitations, a direct comparison simply cannot be avoided.
-And in terms of charm, humour and warmth, the new version simply comes off worse than the loving original animated film.
-Is the movie entertaining?
-Absolutely.
+As well-crafted as the film may be, given its overly close proximity to the cartoon, one wonders if this real-life adaptation - a term to be taken with a grain of salt given the myriad CGI characters and effects - would have really been necessary.
+After all, since both films are nearly identical with minor restrictions, there's simply no way to avoid a direct comparison.
+And there, the new version simply comes off worse in terms of charm, wit and warmth than the lovable animated original.
+Is the film entertaining?
+Absolutely!
 Is it beautiful to look at?
-No question, yes!
-Is he kidding?
-That, too, can only be answered with a "yes".
-And yet: unfortunately, it is one of those senseless new film adaptations that misses every chance it gets for independence.
-And that's why it's better to reach for the original.
+No question about it, yes!
+Is it fun?
+That too can only be answered with a yes.
+And yet, it is unfortunately one of those pointless remakes that misses every chance it gets to stand on its own.
+And that's why it's better to go for the original.
 For all Disney fans who just can't get enough of the beautiful story - no matter in which version - still: Worth seeing!